astronomer/astro-docs/enterprise/next/01_get-started/01_quickstart.md

 Welcome to Astronomer.

-This guide will help you kick off your trial on Astronomer by walking through a sample DAG deployment from start to finish.
+This guide will help you get started on Astronomer by walking through a sample DAG deployment from start to finish.

 Whether you're exploring our Enterprise or Cloud offering, we've designed this to be a great way to become familiar with our platform.

 ## Step 1: Start with Astronomer Cloud

-If you want to get a sense of Astronomer Enterprise without going through the installation process, try out Cloud by [starting a 14-Day Trial](/trial/).
+If you want to get a sense of Astronomer Enterprise without going through the installation process, try out Cloud by [starting a 14-day Trial](/trial/).
 At its core, Astronomer Cloud is a large-scale deployment of Astronomer Enterprise that is fully managed by our team.
 Cloud provides parallel Airflow functionality to Enterprise with just a few key differences:

 - Astronomer Cloud runs in Astronomer's VPC and uses the public internet, whereas Astronomer Enterprise runs in your own environment according to your own security settings.
-- Astronomer Cloud is billed by usage, whereas Enterprise is billed through an annual license.
+- Astronomer Cloud is billed on CPU and Memory usage on a monthly basis, whereas Enterprise is billed through an annual license.
 - Astronomer Cloud doesn't give users access to the same Grafana/ Kibana monitoring stack that you have in Astronomer Enterprise.

 ## Step 2: Install the Astronomer CLI